 - Connectivity with Central Asia: India's trade with Central Asia and reaping benefits from the enhanced connectivity will be largely dependent on Afghanistan's domestic environment.
 A peaceful and cooperative Afghanistan will be a key pin in India's central Asia policy.
 The latest trilateral transit agreement between India.
-Iran and Afghanistan is a significant step in this direction.
+Iran and Afghanistan are a significant steps in this direction.

-- TAPI for Energy security: Violence free Afghanistan is desideratum for finishing the project of TAPI and sustaining the benefits from it through energy supplies from Turkmenistan.
+- TAPI for Energy security: Violence-free Afghanistan is a desideratum for finishing the project of TAPI and sustaining the benefits from it through energy supplies from Turkmenistan.

 - Gateway to "Link west" policy: Afghanistan will act as a gateway to India's increasing rigour on its west Asia policy.